 Some of the old top rails were so bad that we did not reuse them; we just replaced them with new 2×4’s.

 And that is how we re-braced all the rails on our fence.

-In PART 2, we share how to add the wood pickets plus we are sharing something we added (AKA: middle rail) to help the pickets.
-Look for the tutorial in a couple of days!!!
+In PART 2, we explain how to add the wood pickets and we are sharing something we added afterwards (the middle rail) to help the pickets.